role-model/ecoEvoTheoryCourse/README.md

 - present use cases for eco-evo theory
 - distinguish between three overlapping uses:
-    - Theory for conceptual insight (e.g. what processes are important for assembly in ecosystem $x$ versus $y$?)
+    - Theory for conceptual insight (e.g. what processes are important for assembly in ecosystem *x* versus *y*?)
     - Theory for prediction (e.g. how many species will go extinct in the coming century?)
     - Theory for decision making (e.g. given the processes we infer to be at play, how can we reduce extinctions?)